harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > Yes, I do.
 >
-> All right.
+> All right, look, for you guys,
 >
-> Look, for you guys, Tinder isn't such a bad thing because you're all kind of
+> Tinder isn't such a bad thing
 >
-> young and cute.
+> 'cause you're all kind of young and cute.
 >
-> For me, for me, Tinder is a dark place because I have to do all the Tinder.
+> For me, for me, Tinder is a dark place
 >
+> because I have to do older Tinder.
+>
 > Do you know what that means?
 >
-> That means I have to swipe my way through broken marriages, drug and alcohol
+> That means I have to swipe my way through broken marriages,
 >
-> problems,
+> drug and alcohol problems, faded tattoos saying,
 >
-> faded tattoos saying, "No regrets."
+> no regrets, it's brutal.
 >
-> It's brutal.
+> And you know what the scariest thing,
 >
-> And you know what the scariest thing, the scariest thing on all the Tinder?
+> the scariest thing on older Tinder?
 >
 > It's the sight of a 50-year-old woman making a duck face.
 >
-> I mean, how the fuck do you get to be?
+> I mean, how the fuck do you get to be 50
 >
-> 50 and think that a duck face is okay?
+> and think that a duck face is okay?
 >
-> The only time a duck face is ever okay is when both your parents are ducks.
+> The only time a duck face is ever okay
+>
+> is when both your parents are ducks.
 >
 > And ducks actually only live about 10 years.
 >